What is the meaning of marriage?

 The emerging Post-Modern Capstone Marriage is shifting the meaning of marriage from the cornerstone to the capstone of young adulthood.

-Rather than “growing themselves up” through marital commitment, many young adults today are postponing marriage until they have completed an often idiosyncratic punch list of specific goals which are most typically career driven.
+Rather than “growing themselves up” through marital commitment, many young adults today are postponing marriage until they have completed an often idiosyncratic punch list of specific goals that are most typically career driven.

 This approach to marriage is profoundly self-referential and skeptical of the abiding meta-narrative of the central role of marriage in young adulthood.